Health and Society B.A.

 Students who are pursuing the B.A. in Health and Society are required to take at least 84 credits of coursework in the College of Arts and Sciences.

-33 credits in major courses, including:
+33 credits in major courses, plus 3 credits in ancillary courses, including:

 CORE INTRODUCTORY COURSES.
 9 credits.